prijb/run3_scouting/production/hZdZd-production/README.md

     4 1.000000e-02 # kap
     5 1.279000e+02 # aXM1
 ```
-3.3) Increase the number of generated events in the `run_card.dat` to `100000`.
+Also, the number of generated events in the `run_card.dat` should be increased to `100000` (higher values are not recommended).

+All this steps can be done by running the `launchZddToff_MG5.py` script in a Madgraph area in lxplus.

-Note: Madgraph can be used in lxplus by following the instructions of [this twiki](https://twiki.cern.ch/twiki/bin/view/Main/MadgraphOnLxPlus).
+**Note:** Madgraph can be used in lxplus by following the instructions of [this twiki](https://twiki.cern.ch/twiki/bin/view/Main/MadgraphOnLxPlus).

 ## Gridpack production